jerojimenez17/microservices-project/README.md

 # Project made on microservicies using springboot
-# CRUD of employees, customers and providers.
+# CRUD of employees, customers and supliers.